Justice

 In March 2017, Justice Canada held a National Roundtable on the Overrepresentation of Indigenous Youth in the Criminal Justice System.
 We brought together experts in youth justice and Indigenous justice to explore factors that contribute to the overrepresentation of Indigenous youth in the criminal justice system.

-In March 2019, we held 3 roundtables with Indigenous youth to discuss their experiences about how best to address the overrepresentation of Indigenous youth in the criminal justice system.
+In March 2019, 3 roundtables were held with Indigenous youth to discuss their experiences about how best to address the overrepresentation of Indigenous youth in the criminal justice system.

-We compiled the discussions and outcomes of the roundtable sessions into a concluding report that we posted on our Canada's Youth Justice website.
+The discussions and outcomes of the roundtable sessions were compiled into a concluding report that we posted on our Canada's Youth Justice website.

 We held a series of webinars to support information sharing with professionals.
 The webinars featured various guest speakers on topics related to the youth criminal justice system, such as:

-Justice Canada will expand the Indigenous Courtworker program to assist Indigenous persons who are navigating the family, child protection, and criminal justice systems, often simultaneously.
+Justice Canada expanded the Indigenous Courtworker Program to assist Indigenous persons who are navigating the family, child protection, and criminal justice systems, often simultaneously.

-He was given the job to develop an Indigenous Justice Strategy to address systemic discrimination and the overrepresentation of Indigenous people in Canada's justice system.
+Justice Canada continues to work with Indigenous partners, other federal government departments, and provinces and territories on the development of an Indigenous Justice Strategy to address the systemic discrimination and overrepresentation of Indigenous people in the justice system.

 Background and Current Status